We make money from advertisers and affiliate partners. As an Amazon Associate I earn from qualifying purchases.

 Gas vs Electric Golf Carts - Which Is Cheaper?

 Electric golf carts are typically cheaper to purchase, maintain, and operate than gas-powered models.
-Electric carts don't require gas or oil changes, but you may need to replace the batteries every few years, depending on usage.
+This is ultimately why they are much more popular for private owners as well as fleet managers to purchase for golf courses.
+They don't require gas or oil changes but depending on usage, you may need to replace the batteries every few years.
 On the other hand, gas-powered golf carts cost more upfront and require regular maintenance such as oil changes, spark plug replacements, and fuel filter replacements.

 Managing Your Costs As A Golf Cart Owner